 Pursuant to 20 § U.S.C.
-9134(b)(8), the SLAA provides assurance that it shall make reports, in such form and containing such information, as the Director may reasonably require to carry out the Library Services and Technology subchapter of 20 U.S.C.
+9134(b)(8), the authorized representative, on behalf of the SLAA, provides assurance that the SLAA will make reports, in such form and containing such information, as the Director may reasonably require to carry out the Library Services and Technology subchapter of 20 U.S.C.
 Chap.
 72 and to determine the extent to which funds provided under this subchapter have been effective in carrying out the purposes of the LSTA.